nutchanonj/nutchanonj.github.io/pages/12_analog_ic_design/12_analog_ic_design.md

 # My Journey on Analog IC Design

 {: .warning }
 This page is still under construction.
+This work is done by me and Makkawan Lohitsiri.

 This work utilizes SKY130 PDK.
 Aims to verify the result from this paper: